 I have tasked the National Measurement Office to provide policy support to Ministers on measurement issues and a measurement infrastructure which enables innovation and growth, promotes trade and facilitates fair competition and the protection of consumers, health and the environment.

-I have agreed with the NMO that their objectives for 2014-16 will be to:
+I have agreed with the NMO that its objectives for 2013-2016 will be to:

-Increase economic growth, innovation and social impact through a world-class scientific and industrial measurement infrastructure;
+Increase economic growth, innovation and social impact through a world-class scientific measurement infrastructure.

-Promote competition and fair trading both in the UK and internationally through a modern weights and measures and hallmarking regime;
+Promote competition and fair trading both in the UK and at the global level through a modern weights and measures and hallmarking regime.

 Protect the interests of the public, business and the environment by enforcing relevant legislation.

-Improve performance of the National Measurement System (NMS) programmes over the corporate plan period 2011-12 to 2014-15 as measured by the value scorecard developed to reflect high-quality science, leadership and international influence, contribution to growth in the UK economy, capability to meet current and future measurement needs and active knowledge transfer;
+Improve performance of the NMS programmes over the corporate plan period 2011-12 to 2014-15 as measured by the value scorecard developed for this purpose.

-Support stakeholders by ensuring at least 95% of metering enquiries are answered within three business days of receipt of all necessary documentation;
+Support business by ensuring a minimum of 95% of meter examiner appointments, manufacturer authorisations/consents and modifications to meter approval and decisions are made within five business days of receipt of all necessary documentation.

 Achieve a satisfaction rating among certification service customers of at least 95% for customers scoring satisfied or above, with at least 60% scoring “very satisfied”.